robstave/angular2-training/session-two/page1.md

 > While in ES5 ‘this’ referred to the parent of the function, in ES6, arrow functions use lexical scoping — ‘this’ refers to it’s current surrounding scope and no further.
 Thus the inner function knew to bind to the inner function only, and not to the object’s method or the object itself.

 That was a pretty complicated concept.
-Fear not, with Angular2, you will get used to the arrow functions real quick.
+Fear not, with Angular, you will get used to the arrow functions real quick.

 Useful links: